nishantpainter/nishantpainter.github.io/_blogs/functional-programming-tail-call-optimization.md

 It is a technique for preventing adding extra entries on call stack or stack frame by calling a sub routine or recursive call to same function at the end of function execution.

-For example, in the following factorial computation, instead of returning the arithmetic operation it call be replaced with functional call for optimization.
+For example, in the following factorial computation, instead of returning the arithmetic operation it can be replaced with functional call for optimization.

 ```
 function factorial(n) {